Towards an ab initio theory for the temperature dependence of electric-field gradient in solids: application to hexagonal lattices of Zn and Cd: Application to zinc and cadmium

 \subsection{Zinc}

 Mean-square displacements for hcp structure of zinc are shown in Fig.\ \ref{fig4}.
-First, we notice that in the harmonic approximation in the region of $T$ from 60 K to 500~K, $U_{11}(T)$ and $U_{33}(T)$ obtained with the package phonopy \cite{phonopy} are practically linear in $T$.
+First, we notice that in the DFPT-QE harmonic approximation in the region of $T$ from 60 K to 500~K, $U_{11}(T)$ and $U_{33}(T)$ are practically linear in $T$.
 Such behaviour is also expected in the Debye model for $T > T_D$.
 Experimentally, however we observe that $U_{11}(T)$ and $U_{33}(T)$ deviate from the linear law.
-As shown in Ref.\ \cite{Nus} $U_{11}(T)$ and $U_{33}(T)$ are approximated by quadratic functions of $T$ for all data in the range from 40 K to 500 K. In addition, in the harmonic approximation values of $U_{33}$ are consistently overestimated, which results in a considerable suppression of the SRDF factors and the calculated temperature dependence of EFGs, Fig.\ \ref{fig6}.
+As shown in Ref.\ \cite{Nus} $U_{11}(T)$ and $U_{33}(T)$ are approximated by quadratic functions of $T$ for all data in the range from 40 K to 500 K. In addition, in the harmonic approximation values of $U_{33}$ are slightly overestimated, Fig.\ \ref{fig4}, which results in a considerable suppression of the SRDF factors and the calculated temperature dependence of EFGs, Fig.\ \ref{fig6}.

 On the other hand, our calculations of the temperature evolution of EFG using experimental data for $U_{11}(T)$ and $U_{33}(T)$ demonstrate a good correspondence with the measured values of $V_{zz}$, Fig.\ \ref{fig6}.
 We have also found that the $T$ dependence of $V_{zz}$ is extremely sensitive to the ratio ${\cal R} = U_{33}/U_{11}$.
 To demonstrate it we have computed the evolution of $V_{zz}$ with $T$ with reduced values of ${\cal R}$, Fig.\ \ref{fig7}(upper panel).
-It turns out that if ${\cal R} = 1$ [i.e. $U_{33}(T)=U_{11}(T)$] there is virtually no temperature decrease of EFG, although we have kept the average value of mean-squared displacements
+It turns out that if ${\cal R} = 1$ [i.e. $U_{33}(T)=U_{11}(T)$] there is virtually no temperature decrease of EFG, although we have kept the average value of mean-square displacements

 growing with $T$ according to experimental data \cite{Nus}.
 It is worth mentioning that the experimental behavior of $U_{33}/U_{11}$ in Zn is highly nonlinear in contrast to the simple linear increase of the lattice constant ratio $c/a$ \cite{Nus}.
 On the other hand, in the harmonic approximation $U_{33}/U_{11}$ should be almost independent of $T$, at least for $T > T_D \sim 200$~K \cite{Ske}.
 Therefore, in the $T$ dependence of $U_{33}/U_{11}$ and consequently of EFG there is a substantial anharmonic contribution.